Azure/azure-webpubsub/docs/getting-started/create-a-chat-app/java-handle-events.md

 toc: true
 ---

-# Handle events
+# Walk-through&#58; Create a chat app

-In last tutorial you have learned the basics of publishing and subscribing messages with Azure Web PubSub.
+In [last tutorial](../publish-messages/java-publish-message.md) you have learned the basics of publishing and subscribing messages with Azure Web PubSub.
 In this tutorial you'll learn the event system of Azure Web PubSub so use it to build a complete web application with real time communication functionality.

 ![chat room](../../images/chat-room-java.png)